dapr/docs/daprdocs/content/en/docs/developing-applications/building-blocks/secrets/secrets-scops.md

+---
+title: "How To: Use secret scoping"
+linkTitle: "How To: Use secret scoping"
+weight: 3000
-# Limit the secrets that can be read from secret stores
+description: "Use scoping to limit the secrets that can be read from secret stores"
+type: docs
+---

 Follow [these instructions](../setup-secret-store) to configure secret store for an application.
 Once configured, any secret defined within that store will be accessible from the Dapr application.